weakish/docs-en/views/realtime-guide-intermediate.md

 ### Handling Undelivered Messages

 Sometimes you may need to store the messages that are not successfully sent out into a local cache and handle them later.
-For example, if a client’s connection to the server is lost and a message cannot be sent out due to this, you may still keep the message locally.
+For example, if a client's connection to the server is lost and a message cannot be sent out due to this, you may still keep the message locally.
 Perhaps you can add an error icon and a button for retrying next to the message displayed on the UI.
 The user may tap on the button when the connection is recovered to make another attempt to send the message.

 By default, both Android and iOS SDKs enable a local cache for storing messages.
 The cache stores all the messages that are already sent to the cloud and keeps itself updated with the data in the cloud.
 To make things easier, undelivered messages can also be stored in the same cache.